 The Act contains a number of exemptions to the conspiracy provisions, including, for example, if the agreement or arrangement relates to the exchange of statistics or credit information, cooperation in research and development or defining product standards.
 In general, these exemptions apply only if the agreement has no undue effect on competition in Canada with respect to prices, quantity or quality of production, markets or customers, or channels or methods of distribution.
 In addition, subject to certain exceptions, a party cannot be convicted under the conspiracy provisions if an agreement relates only to the export of products from Canada.
-The Act also provides a system for registering "specialisation agreements" with the Competition Tribunal, which has the effect of exempting the application of section 45.12 Unfortunately, "specialisation agreements" are narrowly defined as agreements whereby each party agrees to discontinue producing an existing product.
+The Act also provides a system for registering "specialisation agreements" with the Competition Tribunal, which has the effect of exempting the application of section 45.13 Unfortunately, "specialisation agreements" are narrowly defined as agreements whereby each party agrees to discontinue producing an existing product.
 Thus, the exemption does not cover, for example, situations in which parties contemplate a broader degree of collaboration or seek an agreement with regard to anticipated or future products.
-To date, no specialisation agreements have been registered with the Tribunal.